 MIST has ordered an initial four locomotives, designated as Class 744.5.
 The first of these, 744 501, arrived in Italy on June 4 through the border crossing at Tarvisio Boscoverde.
 The locomotive was then transferred to the Pontremolese dry port at Santo Stefano di Magra, northeast of La Spezia, for testing and commissioning.

 Meanwhile, national freight operator ČD Cargo was displaying the first of 10 Vectron multi-system locomotives that it has ordered from Siemens Mobility with the capability of operating through to Belgium and the Netherlands.
 The operator announced that five of its Vectrons would be named after famous personalities associated with rail transport in the Czech Republic.
-During the fair, locomotive 383 013 was named ‘Jan Perner’, after one of the early pioneers of railways in the Austro-Hungarian Empire.
+During the fair, locomotive 383 013 was named ‘Jan Perner’, after one of the early pioneers of railways in what would become the Austro-Hungarian Empire.

 Jan Perner (1810-45) studied engineering in Praha, and after a short period working for Gerstner on the railway to St Petersburg became responsible for overseeing the construction of the Praha - Dresden and Praha – Pardubice – Olomouc lines.
 He was the first person to die in a railway accident in Bohemia, being fatally injured during an inspection trip on the line to Pardubice, where he is also commemorated in the university’s transport faculty.